Expiring Section 702 of FISA Helped US Conclude Russia Hacked Election To Help Trump, NSA Chief Says

 It isn't fake, the NSA chief really did say that...

-So, in other words it was worthless (Score:1)
+So, in other words it was worthless (Score:1, Insightful)

 Given that there's been no evidence provided, anywhere, of any sort of election hacking, and that Hillary lost the election not due to Russian interference but due to her own failure to campaign in her "blue firewall" combined with her many scandals, we can conclude that this Section 702 of the FISA provided no actionable intelligence and, in fact, did not help with anything.
 Sounds like it should be allowed to expire.

-Well that settles it (Score:2)
+Well that settles it (Score:4, Interesting)

 Trump is preparing to veto his first bill in defence of privacy!